Expand-sys/imapmove.com/README.md

 # imapmove.com

-Very easy to set up, simply clone repo run npm install, cd into folder and run node index.js, if you want to deploy with passenger or another similar program which we recommend you do, make sure the app root is set to the folder and the document root is set to public.
+Very easy to set up, simply clone repo, cd into folder, run npm install and run node index.js, if you want to deploy with passenger or another similar program which we recommend you do, make sure the app root is set to the folder and the document root is set to public.

 ### Notes
 * There is no logging of passwords or imap servers or usernames, emails are stored once, transfered then overwritten, and will be deleted at the end(not in current version at time of release but working on it right now)